 - Strategies to address HIV and HIV-associated infections in pediatric and maternal populations

 On-Site Testing and Specimen Preparation

 The CRS has excellent support from a DAIDS-certified satellite laboratory that is temperature controlled by an air-conditioner with continuous monitoring by a data logger, and a connection to the back-up power supply when necessary.
 It is equipped with a double sink, an eye wash station, 9 cubic foot refrigerator, clean and dirty workbenches, shelves, sharps boxes, and fire extinguisher.
 There is also a centrifuge, incubator, maximum/minimum thermometers, insulated cooler bags, micropipettes, and timers.
 Biohazardous waste is placed in marked puncture-proof containers for incineration by the municipality.
 The laboratory performs on-site testing, including HIV rapid tests, wet mount, urine pregnancy tests, and dipstick urinalysis.
-The laboratory processes and prepares specimens for transfer to the Central Laboratory, and participates in external quality control on all tests performed.
-Specimens from up to 25 participants can be processed each day.
-Each is staffed by a laboratory scientist.
+The laboratory processes and prepares specimens for transfer to the Central Laboratory and participates in external quality control on all tests performed.
+Specimens from up to 40 participants can be processed each day.
 For more information on our centralized testing capacity, please see our Central Laboratory page.